 It is proper to give recognition to the many lawyers who have been associated with the firm.
 Although there have been many, some who may be inadvertently omitted from the list, they all contributed to making Patterson, Boyd & Lowery, PC one of the finest law firms in Texas.
 The list of lawyers includes: Mr. W. Arthur Combs, Mr. W.A.
 Shields (deceased), Vernon B. Coe of Dallas, Texas, Seymour Lieberman, F. Warren Hicks, Harold F. Thurow, John G. Cramer (deceased), Mrs. Lynn C. Tamborello (deceased), Thomas J. Ryan, Russell A. Bonham (deceased), Mary Nan Bonham (deceased), Rebel C. Robertson (deceased), F.W.
 Heinson (deceased), Joseph Kirchheimer (deceased), Ted Kirchheimer (deceased), Hughes C. Cody, Levis Loggins, John L. Russell, Robert B. Thornton of San Antonio, Texas, Thomas C. Primm (deceased), Charles C. Foster, Jr., Willard M. Tinsley, John Kinner, Stephen W. Schueler, Arthur M. Glover, Thomas A. Adams, III, Ted Flick, James H. Parrish (deceased), Robert E. Newey, James H. Elder III, Robert M. Tramuto, R. Michael Smyrl, William F. Brown, Jr., Michael Sonnenschein, William Petersen, Douglas Dixon, Glen N. Steele, Richard Fason, S. Scott Boyd, and William C. Boyd, Jr.

 In addition to the countless attorneys associated with the firm, there have been many loyal staff members.
 Ms. Lillian Tilley was Mr. Patterson’s secretary for more than 47 years.
 Ms. Tilley finally retired when she was approximately 92 years old.
 Dora Pocius retired from the firm as Mr. Boyd’s secretary at age 65 after having worked approximately 28 years.
-The firm’s loyal receptionist, Doris Chisholm began working for the firm on March 1, 1969 and continues as the firm’s receptionist today.
+The firm’s loyal receptionist, Doris Chisholm began working for the firm on March 1, 1969 and retired in 2013.
+Teresa Muse was William Boyd’s secretary of over 20 years.
 Irma McFerrin was the firm’s bookkeeper for approximately 35 years.
-Present, long-time employees include Sylvia Hebert–21 years, and Teresa Northcutt–20 years.
+Present, long-time employee Sylvia Hebert has been with the firm over 21 years.
 Any success that the firm enjoyed is a result of these loyal employees.

 Robert L. Cole, Sr. was a most able and active practicing lawyer, whose practice embraced appearances in all courts, including the Supreme Court of the United States, until his death in 1948.
 He set an example for those who would follow him, and left the imprint of his fine character upon the moral, religious and political life of the City of Houston.
 He was Mayor of Houston Heights until it became a part of the City of Houston.
 He was the owner, and insatiable student and reader of the largest individual privately owned library in the City of Houston, which contained over 12,000 volumes.